 What is the difference between Reach and Impressions?

 Reach vs. Impressions – Visitors vs. Unique Visitors

 Defining reach as the total number of people “reached” begs the question of how is that different from the number of total impressions.
 Reach is the number of people who saw your content.
 Impressions, on the other hand, is the number of times that your content has been displayed.
 It’s the same as the difference between “Visitors” and “Unique Visitors” in Google Analytics (since April of 2014 Google began to refer to those as “Sessions” and “Users”) or the Analytics section in your LinkedIn campaign.

 On Facebook, Reach can be further split into Organic Reach, Paid Reach, and Viral Reach.

 Organic Reach is simply the number of people who saw your post displayed in their newsfeed.
 Paid reach is the number of times users came across your promoted content (Facebook ad or a boosted post).
-Viral Reach is the number of people who found your content because it was liked, commented, or shared by people in their friends list.
+Viral Reach is the number of people who found your content because it was liked, commented on, or shared by people on their friend’s list.

 How to Increase the Reach of my Social Media Content?

 Increasing the paid reach is easy and usually means any combination of the following: